SoftSec-KAIST/TikNib/README.md

 Avg. # of Train Pairs: 155437
 Avg. # of Test Pairs: 17270
 ```

+# Issues

+### Tested environment
+We ran all our experiments on a server equipped with four Intel Xeon E7-8867v4
+2.40 GHz CPUs (total 144 cores), 896 GB DDR4 RAM, and 4 TB SSD.
+We setup Ubuntu
+16.04 with IDA Pro v6.95 on the server.

+Currently, it works on IDA Pro v7.5 and Python 3.8.0 on the system.

 # Authors
 This project has been conducted by the below authors at KAIST.